ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

     ![Click Eclipse in the Toolbar](images/click-eclipse.png "Click Eclipse in the Toolbar")

-1. The first time you run Eclipse, it will prompt for default workspace.
-Specify a folder and click on the box **"Use this as the default and do not ask again"** if you want to Eclipse remember it and not prompt it again.
+1. The first time you run Eclipse, it will prompt you to choose a workspace.
+Specify a folder and click on the box **"Use this as the default and do not ask again"** if you want to Eclipse use that as default and not prompt you again.

 1. We will install **Team Explorer Everywhere (TEE)**, the official plug-in for Eclipse from Microsoft to connect VSTS/TFS with Eclipse-based IDE on any platform.
 It is supported on Linux, Mac OS X, and Windows and is compatible with IDEs that are based on Eclipse 4.2 to 4.6.

-    With Team Explorer Everywhere, you can:

-    * Browse and clone Git repositories
-    * Full access to TFS Version Control (TFVC), including check-in, check-out, sync, branch, merge, diff, etc.
-    * Full access to TFS agile tools, work items, and issue tracking capabilities allowing you to add, edit and query work items
-    * Full access to TFS Build functionality including the ability to create Ant, Maven, or Gradle based builds in TFS, publish JUnit test results into TFS or Visual Studio Team Services, monitor progress and handle results.
-This is fully compatible with all Team Foundation Build types including Gated Check-in and Continuous Integration Builds.

 1. After Eclipse has started, select **Help** | **Install New Software** to bring the install dialog page